 I have a reading list - am I expected to read everything on it?

 Lengthy reading lists for courses and essays can be confusing, particularly when the subjects are unfamiliar.
-However you don’t have to feel lost.
-Although only rarely will you be expected to read absolutely everything, if the thought of all that reading is daunting, don’t hesitate to take a strategic approach and be selective.
+Only rarely will you be expected to read everything.
+If the thought of all that reading is daunting, don’t hesitate to take a strategic approach and be selective.

 Tips for active reading